ncsu-landscape-dynamics/popsborder/docs/inspections.md

   tolerance_level: 0
 ```

 The simulation provides a count of the number of missed consigments with contamination rates below the specified `tolerance_level`, which can be any value between 0 and 1.
 The resulting count can be used to adjust the overall missed contaminated consignments when evaluating inspection efficacy.
-For example, if an inspection strategy fails to detect 100 out of 500 contaminated consignments (20% slippage), but 80 of the missed consignments had a `contamination_rate` < `tolerance_level`, you may choose to adjust the inspection slippage rate to not include the 80 consignments above the tolerance level (decreases to 4% slippage).
+For example, if an inspection strategy fails to detect 100 out of 500 contaminated consignments (20% slippage), but 80 of the missed consignments had a `contamination_rate` < `tolerance_level`, you may choose to adjust the inspection slippage rate to only include the 20 consignments with contamination rates above the tolerance level (decreases to 4% slippage).

 ## Sample strategy
 The sample strategy can be determined by: